blackgrease/bUgbounties/README.md

 # SECURITY WALL OF FAME

+> ### Description
-A list of companies/organizations who have publicly appreciated me securing their infrastructure
+A list of companies /organizations /contests where valid bugs have been found and been publicly appreciated.

+> ### Companies | Organizations | Contests
 - Blockscout (High) : https://docs.blockscout.com/for-developers/bug-bounty-program#security-hall-of-fame